MudroadWhite/New-Principia/README.md

 No. Here are the reasons:
 - Some of the concepts are so fundamental that either it involves a brand new architecture, or I just cannot represent it as code.
 As a result, there are theorems being commented out and only written in natural language.
 - The design of `Ltac` isn't good(to be more exact, `match` doesn't work as one might think), therefore you might end up with a successful `Qed` still with bad things happening under the hood.
 Actually, I have caught a bug in the repo from this issue.
+- The rigor of the proofs relies heavily on how refined your proofs are and how you interpret the original text.

 ## Running the code
 Coq version: 8.20.0, installed with the `opam` environment: